Jamming (physics)

 Another example of static jammed system is a sand pile, which is jammed under the force of gravity and no energy is being dissipated.

 Systems which are consuming energy are also sometimes described as being jammed.
 An example is traffic jams, where due to jamming the average velocity of cars on a road may drop sharply.
 Here the cars on a road may be thought of like a granular material or a non-Newtonian fluid that is being pumped through a tube.
 There under certain conditions the effective viscosity may rapidly increase, dramatically increasing the granular material or fluids's resistance to flowing and so causing the velocity to drop or even come to a complete stop.
 In this analogy the cars are like the grains in a granular material and if they are dense enough (i.e., closely enough spaced along the road) then interactions between the cars (as they must avoid each other to avoid crashing) cause jamming.
 A simple model of this behavior is the Nagel-Schreckenberg model.

+The notion of jamming can also be considered from a biophysical perspective to characterize the arrest of cellular motion.
+Cell motility is of importance in many biological processes including tissue morphogenesis, wound healing, and cancer invasion.